seshieya/100-days-of-code/log.md

 -
 - Write parsers for different kinds of notes
-- Possibly improve db performance?
+- Possibly improve db performance? <-- for what??

 -----